What to pack / Where to go / Before you go / Country summaries / On the road / Resources / Images / Links / Home

 • People vibe:

-• Locals: How you will find Ugandas will very much depend on how far you get of the tourist trail and how much effort you make.
-Striking up conversations on buses is easy and generally Ugandas are welcoming.
+• Locals: How you will find Ugandans will very much depend on how far you get of the tourist trail and how much effort you make.
+Striking up conversations on buses is easy and generally Ugandans are welcoming.
 You might get a little hassle off kids and street sellers who see a Muzungu as an attraction or millionaire, but it is all fairly harmless.

 • Media: There is a wide selection of local English language newspapers and in Kampala international newspapers and international news magazines.
 Many of the backpacker pads have DSTV.